 At Animal Friends Dermatology we offer two types of allergy tests to help us identify the precise cause of your pet's allergy symptoms.
 Understanding what your pet is sensitive to allows us to create a customized treatment plan to address your pet's symptoms.

-Our Jacksonville and Orange Park veterinary dermatologist can then work with you to help bring relief to your dog or cat.
+Our Orange Park veterinary dermatologist can then work with you to help bring relief to your dog or cat.

 Following your pet's preliminary exam, and ruling out other possible causes for your pet's symptoms, your veterinary dermatologist may recommend allergy testing for your pet.